Take Me Home, Country Roads

 "Take Me Home, Country Roads", also known simply as "Country Roads", is a song written by Bill Danoff, Taffy Nivert, and John Denver.
-It was released as a single performed by Denver on April 12, 1971, peaking at number two on Billboards US Hot 100 singles chart for the week ending August 28, 1971.
-The song was a success on its initial release and was certified gold by the RIAA on August 18, 1971, and platinum on April 10, 2017.
-The song became one of Denver's most popular songs and it has continued to sell, with over 1.8 million digital copies sold in the United States.
+Denver released it as a single on April 12, 1971, and the song peaked at number two on Billboards US Hot 100 singles chart for the week ending August 28.
+"Take Me Home, Country Roads" was a success on its initial release and was certified gold by the RIAA on August 18, 1971, and platinum on April 10, 2017.
+It became one of Denver's most popular songs and has continued to sell, with over 1.8 million digital copies sold in the United States.

-The song is considered a symbol of West Virginia.
-In March 2014, it became one of the four official state anthems of West Virginia.
+The song has become a popular symbol of West Virginia, which is mentioned in the very first verse.
+In March 2014, it became one of four of the state's official anthems.

-In 1998, Denver's 1971 recording was inducted into the Grammy Hall of Fame.
-In 2023, the song was selected by the Library of Congress for inclusion in the National Recording Registry.
+Denver's 1971 recording was inducted into the Grammy Hall of Fame in 1998, and was selected by the Library of Congress for inclusion in the National Recording Registry in 2023.